 It’s time to face a painful truth, our president, John Dramani Mahama is a troll.

-A troll according to the urban dictionary is ” someone who leaves an intentionally annoying message on the internet, in order to get attention or cause trouble.”
+A troll according to the urban dictionary is ” someone who leaves an intentionally annoying message on the internet, to get attention or cause trouble.”
 Trolls harass others over their opinions, looks, gender, career and offline.
 Not all trolls are dangerous, sometimes people troll out for harmless fun.
 But there is a kind of trolling that is disruptive, inflicts pain and spread lies.

 Our President is the latter kind.
 His behavior fits the description of trolls that exist offline.
 All he does is to say and do annoying things just to have our attention.
 When he defended the airlifting of over $4 million to the Black Stars in Brazil, that was him being deliberately provocative.
-He knew that decision was a disgrace but he defended it all the same.
+He knew that decision was a disgrace, but he defended it all the same.
 When he and his people keep comparing his performance to that of Ghana’s first president, Kwame Nkrumah, they know how offensive that comparison is, but they do it to irritate us.

 Researchers say trolls, particularly the dangerous types that set out to upset others, have some narcissistic traits.
 These people derive some kind of pleasure from inflicting pain on others.
-It is narcissism and a lack of self knowledge that will make our president insist that Ghana’s economy is doing well knowing full well that his bad decisions and policies have collapsed businesses, ruined the economy and lives.
+It is narcissism and a lack of self-knowledge that will make our president insist that Ghana’s economy is doing well knowing full well that his bad decisions and policies have collapsed businesses, ruined the economy and lives.

 The trick rule to surviving trolls on the internet is to just ignore them.
 Nothing hurts a troll seeking attention more than being ignored.
 I do not respond to trolls.
 They do not bring anything of substance to conversations.
 I stopped writing about President Mahama when I noticed how much he relished trolling us [Ghanaians].
-He would take bad decisions and proceed to insult our intelligence by claiming he did it in Ghana’s interest.
+He would take wrong decisions and proceed to insult our intelligence by claiming he did it in Ghana’s interest.
 Like that time he agreed to host the Gitmo Two without consulting anyone and accepting the Ford Explorer gift from a Burkinabe contractor.
 Then that time he and his party connived to undermine the judiciary by releasing the Montie Three.
 It got overwhelming tracking his sins, so I did what I do to online trolls, ignored him.

 But I don’t respond to trolls.